 I used dried beans as they bring more flavor but if you are in a hurry you can use canned beans and in this way you reduce the cooking time to half.

-We definitely enjoyed it, children loved this too and that is enough reason for me to keep doing it.
-You really have to give this soup a try.
+We enjoyed it so much, the children loved this too and that is enough reason for me to keep doing it.
+You have to give this Minestrone soup a try.
 Let me know if you try this recipe and hope you enjoy as much as we did.

 - 1/2 cup cannellini beans